 The development and upkeep of braille rules tends to be managed by Braille Authorities in each individual country.
 A book entitled ‘World Braille Usage’ summarises the braille codes used in over 140 countries.

 The Unified English Braille (UEB) code is regulated by the International Council on English Braille (ICEB).
 It was developed over many years and has now been adopted for use in all the major English Speaking countries of the world.
 As well as unifying Countries the code also unifies subjects.
 We now have one code, UEB, to represent both literary and technical subjects.
-Students will no longer have to learn new codes for maths and science etc.
+Students will no longer have to learn new codes for maths and science etc. An extensive and up to date list of resources and documents can be found on the UKAAF UEB page

 Uncontracted braille (grade one) and contracted braille (grade two) are produced in most countries.
 However, over recent years there has been increased production of uncontracted braille in several European countries to try to increase readership and encourage more blind and partially sighted people to learn braille.